dice-roller/documentation/docs/guide/customisation.md

 ## Random number generator

 By default, the dice rolls use Javascript's built-in [`Math.random()` function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) to generate the roll values.
-This is a form of [psudeo random number generation](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) (PRNG).
+This is a form of [pseudo random number generation](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) (PRNG).

-For most purposes, `Math.random()` should be suitable, but you may feel as though it's not random enough, or would rather something more powerful, or even cryptographically secure.

-For this purposes, you can change "[engine](#engines)" used for the number generation.
+For most purposes, `Math.random()` should be suitable, however, if you want something more random, or would rather something more powerful, or even cryptographically secure, you can change the "[engine](#engines)" used for the number generation.

 ### Engines